cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 NOTE: These values can also be found via perusing the AWS RDS console.
 This hastens that process.

 #### Restore the database

+Refer to the [RDS documentation] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_RestoreFromSnapshot.html) for restoring a database.

+For the step that specifies choosing the database to restore, this database will be the respective database we found in the steps above.

+Once these steps are complete, notify the tenant if this was a tenant request.
+If this was a core service database, verify that the database updated for that service.